soxueren/atsd/api/meta/README.md

 When submitting payload with `POST`, `PUT`, and `PATCH` methods in JSON format, add the header `Content-Type: application/json`.

-For correct Unicode handling, specify the charset `Content-Type: application/json;chartset=UTF-8`.
+For correct Unicode handling, specify the chartset `Content-Type: application/json;chartset=UTF-8`.

 ## URI Encoding